 - You can work with high-volume data in D3.js without any hiccups

-Finally, the portal is a sub-domain which means the main site will not hamper its functioning even if the leading website is down.
+Finally, the portal is a which means the main site will not hamper its functioning even if the leading website is down.

 The conceptualized platform is constructed to showcase evidence gap maps that enable global development and come in handy for organizations, policy decision-makers, and researchers.